aws-samples/amazon-eks-running-webassembly/README.md

 This means the Spin runtime is working inside your cluster!

-## Building your own image and running it with the WasmEdge runtime
+## Building a hello-world image and running it with the WasmEdge runtime

 For the next example, you are going to build your own image using Finch and then run it in a deployment.
-Before you do this, update the image parameter with your account-id and region in the `kubernetes/deployment-wasmedge.yaml`file.
+Before you apply the `deployment-wasmedge.yaml`file, update the image parameter with your account-id and region in the `kubernetes/deployment-wasmedge.yaml`file.
 After that, build and run the image:
 ```
-cd build
+cd build/hello-world
 export AWS_ACCOUNT_ID=<UPDATE_ACCOUNT_ID>
 export AWS_REGION=<UPDATE_REGION>
 finch build --tag wasm-example --platform wasi/wasm .